JimeBlue/JimeBlue/README.md

 # Hi there, I´m Jimena  👋

 ### Front End Developer
-I’m a Front End Developer living in Germany with experience in building responsive, accessible web applications and websites.
-I´m currently taking the last course of the Front End Development Certificate at [UC San Diego Extension][website] and I’m looking to expand my portfolio and collaborate on something new.
+I’m a passionate Junior Frontend Developer living in Germany.
+I have just finished the last course of the Front End Development Certificate at [UC San Diego Extension][website].
+Seeking to join a collaborative team to develop my skills further and contribute to provide the best development experience.